saint-lascivious/unbound-config/README.md

 * Utility Script

 Perhaps confusingly named, unbound-config is also a general management and utility script for Unbound.
-This utility offers a range of functions including creation, listing, and restoration of Unbound configuration backups, the ability to install a set of recommended unbound-config configuration files.
+This utility offers a range of functions including creation, listing, and restoration of Unbound configuration backups, and the ability to install a set of recommended unbound-config configuration files.
 This part of the project started from an installtion script, that was dumb as a sack of rocks, originally packaged exclusively with the following.

 * Unbound Binaries